waigo/url-slash-seo/README.md

 If using this middleware then ensure you write your routes according to your chosen rule, i.e. with or without ending slashes.

-Note that this middleware only works for `GET` and `HEAD` requests.
+Note that this middleware only intercepts `GET` and `HEAD` requests.

 ## Installation